-EPD Analysis: In accordance with Chapter 15, Article XI, Section 15-442(a), the applicants conducted a survey of the property for the presence of species designated as endangered, threatened or species of special concern. assessment included direct observations and indirect evidence such as tracks, burrows, tree markings and vocalizations to indicate the presence of species observed.
+EPD Analysis: In accordance with Chapter 15, Article XI, Section 15-442(a), the applicants conducted a survey of the property for the presence of species designated as endangered, threatened or species of special concern.
+The assessment included direct observations and indirect evidence such as tracks, burrows, tree markings and vocalizations to indicate the presence of species observed.
 Species observed during the assessment include American alligator (Alligator mississippiensis), gopher tortoise (Gopherus polyphemus), Florida sandhill crane (Grus canadensis pratensis), little blue heron (Egretta caerulea), white ibis (Eudocimus albus), snowy egret (Egretta thula) and wood stork (Mycteria americana).
 EPD staff confirmed the results of the wildlife survey during review of the two Conservation Area Determinations for the subject property and also multiple site visits associated with the CAI application and observed gopher tortoise burrows and Florida sandhill crane foraging habitat and a nest.
-The wetland where the sandhill crane nest is located is outside of the current project boundary.
+The wetland where the sandhill crane nest is located is within the parcel boundary of The Grow (North); however, it is within the project area of the original CAI permit (CAI-20-06-043) where the proposed Orange County Park is to be located.
+The Audubon EagleWatch Program lists a bald eagle nest (OR074) near the shoreline of Corner Lake within the project area of The Grow (North).
+The website for the Audubon EagleWatch Program lists the status of this nest for the 2022 season as "Unknown."
+Additionally, the applicants performed a drone survey of the area in late August 2022 and no nests were observed.
 The applicants will be required to provide EPD with a management plan (e.g., wildlife relocation or other applicable permits) for any imperiled wildlife species identified onsite prior to disturbance of vegetation or soils.

+Page 6 November 29, 2022 - Public Hearing

-- b) Where landscaping is required, the design shall include the use of native plant species and minimize removal of understory vegetation to the greatest extent practical so that wildlife habitat will be preserved and maintained and the landscaped areas will blend into nearby natural areas. - EPD Analysis: The applicants have stated that the project proposes to utilize native plant species within all landscaped areas to blend the development into the rural landscape. - c) Sufficient separation shall be required between stormwater management structures and conservation areas (as defined in section 15-364) to ensure no adverse impact to the hydrologic regime of the conservation area. - EPD Analysis: The applicants have stated that stormwater ponds will be controlled higher than the estimated seasonal high groundwater of adjacent wetlands and should not cause a drawdown of natural groundwater elevations. - d) Surface waters shall be managed to encourage native vegetation where the vegetation does not impede water flow in the county's primary drainage system. - EPD Analysis: The applicants have stated that the project boundary does not include the onsite surface waters known as Lake Tanner and Corner Lake; however, the littoral zones are currently vegetated with a variety of native species.
+The Grow (North) Planned Development, Conservation Area Impact Permit Application No. CAI-22-03-023 b) Where landscaping is required, the design shall include the use of native plant species and minimize removal of understory vegetation to the greatest extent practical so that wildlife habitat will be preserved and maintained and the landscaped areas will blend into nearby natural areas.

+EPD Analysis: The applicants have stated that the project proposes to utilize native plant species within all landscaped areas to blend the development into the rural landscape.

+c) Sufficient separation shall be required between stormwater management structures and conservation areas (as defined in section 15-364) to ensure no adverse impact to the hydrologic regime of the conservation area.

+EPD Analysis: The applicants have stated that stormwater ponds will be controlled higher than the estimated seasonal high groundwater of adjacent wetlands and should not cause a drawdown of natural groundwater elevations.

+d) Surface waters shall be managed to encourage native vegetation where the vegetation does not impede water flow in the county's primary drainage system.

+EPD Analysis: The applicants have stated that onsite surface waters, known as Lake Tanner and Corner Lake, are currently vegetated with a variety of native species.
 These areas will be preserved and managed per a monitoring plan for the project, to encourage native species growth and to control nuisance and exotic vegetation.

-Page 6

-September 27, 2022 - Public Hearing

-The Grow (South) Planned Development, Conservation Area Impact Permit Application No. CAI-21-10-062